Sharing of Unlicensed Spectrum by Strategic Operators: Abstract

 \section{Abstract}

 Facing the challenge of meeting ever-increasing demand for wireless data, the industry is striving to exploit large swaths of spectrum which anyone can use for free without having to obtain a license.
 Major standards bodies are currently considering a proposal to retool and deploy Long Term Evolution (LTE) technologies in unlicensed bands below 6 GHz.
 This paper studies the fundamental questions of whether and how the unlicensed spectrum can be shared by intrinsically strategic operators without suffering from the tragedy of the commons.
 A class of general utility functions is considered.
+The spectrum sharing problem is formulated as a repeated game over a sequence of time slots.
 It is first shown that a simple static sharing scheme allows a given set of operators to reach a subgame perfect Nash equilibrium for mutually beneficial sharing.
 The question of how many operators will choose to enter the market is also addressed by studying an entry game.
-A sharing scheme which allows dynamic spectrum borrowing and lending between operators is then proposed to address time-varying traffic and proved to achieve subgame perfect Nash equilibria with significantly higher revenue than static sharing.
-Implications of the results to practical LTE in unlicensed bands (LTE-U) are also discussed.
-The goal of this paper is to provide a theoretical foundation for LTE-U standardization and deployment.
+A sharing scheme which allows dynamic spectrum borrowing and lending between operators is then proposed to address time-varying traffic and proved to achieve perfect Bayesian equilibrium.
+Numerical results show that the proposed dynamic sharing scheme outperforms static sharing, which in turn achieves much higher revenue than uncoordinated full-spectrum sharing.
+Implications of the results to the standardization and deployment of LTE in unlicensed bands (LTE-U) are also discussed.